Are you looking for engaging Instagram story ideas to fast-track your social media marketing strategy results?

 Similar to an employee takeover, you can also have a happy customer take control of your Instagram stories for a day.

-Not only will you engage with the customer who’s actually taking over for you, but you’ll also catch the attention of your other followers as well—they’re bound to trust a customer more than they trust you.
+Not only will you engage with the customer who’s actually taking over for you, but you’ll also catch the attention of your other followers as well, as they’re bound to trust a customer more than they trust you.
+This is the power of user-generated content!

 5. Share how something is made